billyfish/earmark/readme.md

  browser.
  * **Undo**: Undo the latest changes.
  * **Redo**: Redo the latest reverted changes.
+ * **Cut**: Cut the selected text to the clipboard.
+ * **Copy**: Copy the selected text to the clipboard.
+ * **Paste**: Paste the selected text from the clipboard.
  * **Bold**: Make the selected text bold.
  * **Italic**: Make the selected text italic.
  * **Strikethrough**: Strike through the selected text.
  * **Code**: Make the selected text code.
+ * **Search**: Search within the text.
+This will open a new window where you can enter a search string and choose where to search from within the editor, whether to do case sensitive search and whether to search forwards or backwards.
  * **Horizontal Rule**: Insert a Horizontal Rule.
  * **Fenced Code**: Make a fenced code block.
  * **Blockquote**: This will either insert a blockquote or if you have some